Amnesty releases satellite images of Aleppo bombing

 "Turning Syria's most populous city into a battlefield will have devastating consequences for civilians.
 The atrocities in Syria are mounting already."

-He said the satellite images showed at least 58 tanks deployed in the area as well as 45 armoured personnel carriers and other infantry vehicles and numerous artillery units.
+He said the satellite images showed at least 58 tanks deployed in the area as well as 45 armored personnel carriers and other infantry vehicles and numerous artillery units.

 "Its very clear that the weaponry is there to cause great harm to Syria's s most populous city," he told Britain's BBC radio.